Things I've Made From Things I've Pinned: Diy Woven Wall Hanging.in craft, diy, things i've made from things i've pinned

 9. The last thing you need to do is remove your weaving from your frame.
 To do this cut away two warp threads at a time and knot them together.
 You can either stitch the ends back into the weaving like you did with the loose ends or you can use them to tie your weaving to stick and hang it like I did below.

-You can find more of my craft projects here.
+You can find more of my craft projects here and my latest weaving project here.